Daniel-McGuire-Corporation/Simple-BrowserCS/docs/README.md

 ## Project Status
 Everything will continue soon!

-We have lost over 50% of our code, we are using reverse engineering on our software to get back the code.
+We have lost over 50% of our code.
+We are using reverse engineering on our software to get back (similar) code.

-I will still push minor updates to source (No releases will be made)
+I will still push minor updates to source.
+(No releases will be made)

-Everything should be fine well before Summer 2024 ends
+Everything should be fine well before Summer 2024 ends.
 (at this rate, the earliest is June 2024)

+We are hard at work restoring code, and promise updates until mid 2025.

 ## About
 Simple-Browser is a lightweight web browser built using C# and MS WebView2 (Chromium Based), aiming to offer users a simple and fast browsing experience.